cicc2012/SDK_S3/README.md

 In the welcome page after the installation of this extension, you can also install a JDK.

 #### AWS credentials
+Install AWS CLI, if you haven't.
+Here is a link for [download and instruction](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-You can use the credentials of your AWS root user, or a new IAM user (you can reference [IAM_USER](IAM_USER.md)).
+You can use the credentials of your AWS root user, or a new IAM user (you can reference [IAM_USER](IAM_USER.md)). **Please note: if you would like to use AWS CDK as well.
+Please reference the [demo for CDK](https://github.com/cicc2012/IaC-demo), to configure the permissions needed.**

 You can download the access key of your user: you can find the *Security credentials* panel under this user.
 Then click *Create Access Key* to create one: make sure you can see the *access key id* and *secret access key*.
 Once this is done, you can open a terminal, and use the following command to set up your account.
 ```bash
 aws configure
 ```
 In the terminal, you can paste the *access key id* and *secret access key*.

+**Please keep your access key protected,e.g., do not sync it to cloud storage, do not save it as plain text, etc.**

 ### **Step 1: Set Up the Project**